 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact IV.
-BIOLOGICAL RESOURCES - Would the project : a) Have substantial adverse effects, either directly or through habitat modifications, on any species \boxtimes
+BIOLOGICAL RESOURCES - Would the project : a) Have substantial adverse effects, either directly or through habitat modifications, on any species

-Initial Study PROJ-2020-00166 Cedar Slover Gas & Retail APN: 0257-211-01, 0257-211-02, 0257-211-03, 0257-221-01 September 2021 identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
-Have a substantial adverse effect on any b) riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Wildlife or US Fish and Wildlife Service?
-Have a substantial adverse effect on state or \boxtimes federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? \boxtimes d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes Conflict with any local policies or ordinances e) protecting biological resources, such as a tree preservation policy or ordinance? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional or state habitat conservation plan?
-SUBSTANTIATION: (Check if project is located in the Biological Resources Overlay or contains habitat for any species listed in the California Natural Diversity Database 1: Countywide Plan; Submitted Project Materials; Biological Resources Assessment Have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
-A Biological Resources Assessment (BRA) was prepared for the Proposed Project by Jennings Environmental, LLC in January 2021.
-The most recent records of the California Natural Diversity Database (CNDDB) managed by CDFW (CDFW 2020), the USFWS Critical Habitat Mapper (USFWS 2020) and the California Native Plant Society's
+Cedar S APN: 02 tudy PROJ-2020-00166 Slover Gas & Retail 257-211-01, 0257-211-02, 0257-211-03, 0257-221-01 Septem identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Wildlife or US Fish and Wildlife Service? c) Have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional or state habitat conservation plan?
+SUB STANTIATION: (Check if project is located in contains habitat for any species Database □): - Coul ntywide Plan; Submitted Project Materials; Bio logical Re sources A ssessmei nt a) Have substantial adverse effects, either directly or thridentified as a candidate, sensitive or special status or regulations, or by the California Department of F Service? spēcies in l ocal or region nal plans, p oolicies, A Biological Resources Assessment (BRA) was Jennings Environmental, LLC in January 2021.
+The Natural Diversity Database (CNDDB) managed Critical Habitat Mapper (USFWS 2020) and Electronic Inventory (CNPSEI) of Rare and End he most red by CDFW the Califor cent records (CDFW 20 nia Native s of the Ca 20), the U Plant So ilifornia ISFWS ociety's